BioDisCo/unit-jit/README.md

 `unit_jit` can be applied to individual methods or to the whole class at once.
 When applied to a class, it decorates all non-dunder methods automatically.

 `unit_jit` snapshots all `Quantity` attributes on `self` once at the outermost boundary entry, replacing them with SI floats.
-Inner methods called from within the fast zone skip boundary conversion entirely, so there is no double-conversion overhead.
+Inner methods skip boundary conversion entirely, so there is no double-conversion overhead.

 ```python
 from dataclasses import dataclass